fnando/kitabu/templates/text/05_Exporting_Files.md

 `--only` flag.

 ```
-$ kitabu export --only pdf
+$ kitabu export --only html
 ```

 You can also automatically generate files when something changes.
 You can use